 Payments are a big business.
 According to the Boston Consulting Group, payments generated $1.1 trillion in revenue in 2015, representing 29% of global banking revenues.
 By 2025, they are projected to reach nearly $2 trillion.
 Payment cards are the most important and the fastest growing payment instrument.
 According to the World Payments Report, debit cards accounted for 45.7% of electronic transactions globally in 2014 and grew by 12.8%.

 Most of the research focusing on the cost of payments looks at the real, visible and tangible costs and compares them to the cost of cash.
 There are, however, more costs associated with payments than those direct costs.
 In the Hidden Costs of Card Payments, Diederik Bruggink and Guillaume Lepecq analyse and, when possible, quantify these costs.
 They include costs related to:

 - Protection against fraud: considering the growing size of the fraud problem, stakeholders in the payments value chain have been reinforcing measures to protect themselves, known as PCI compliance.
-And this also comes at a cost.
-One study found that the largest merchants are paying on average $225,000 for compliance-related work annually and that 10% of the largest ones are paying $500,000 or more.
+And this also comes at a cost. found that the largest merchants are paying on average $225,000 for compliance-related work annually and that 10% of the largest ones are paying $500,000 or more.

 - Data breaches are more and more common.
 In the majority of cases they involve theft of credit card details.
 According to the Index, over 4.8 billion personal records have been exposed since 2013.
 The number of breaches grew by 15% in the first six months of 2016.

 - Regulatory Compliance: regulators have imposed all kinds of measures upon the payments industry that can be grouped under the header of compliance, and that have been introduced to make life of criminals and terrorists more difficult: CDD, KYC, FATF, AML… All this comes at a price. .